© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Reed Hall moated site, Reed is a scheduled monument protected by Historic England under reference 1013343.
 View the official record →

-Reed Hall moated site is a medieval earthwork monument located in Reed, Hertfordshire.
+Reed Hall moated site is a medieval earthwork monument located near the village of Reed in Hertfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013343.

 Reed Hall moated site, Reed is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013343.